sphan35/Election_Analysis/README.md

     - Arapahoe contributed "6.7%" of the total votes with 24,801 votes.
     - Denver contributed 82.8% of the total votes with 306,055 votes.
     - Jefferson contributed 10.5% of the total vote with 38,855 votes.

+ - The county with the largest turnout was:
+    - Denver

 - The candidates were
   - Diana DeGette